iotauth/iotauth/README.md

 # Disclaimer
 ---
 This project is still in its infancy and currently intended for academic and research purposes, although the ultimate goal of this project is to build a secure and robust network architecture for the Internet of Things.
-Therefore, users must use the provided source codes with caution when they are used for commercial or safety-critical purposes.
+Therefore, users must use the provided source codes with caution at their own risk, when the tools provided in this project are used for commercial or safety-critical purposes.

-*Last updated on August 19, 2016*
+*Last updated on August 29, 2016*